-This spring we are launching Jaw Jaw, a new health and wellbeing initiative that will extend the reach of our events into the homes of the isolated or lonely in our rural communities.
-Working with health and social care partners, we will extend the joy that Villages in Action brings into homes using technology and online tools.
+This spring we have launched Jaw Jaw, a new arts, health and wellbeing initiative that aims to extend the reach of our events into the homes of the isolated or lonely in our rural communities.
+Working with wellbeing, health and social care partners, Robin Mudge, Kim Price and Wellmoor, we aim to extend the joy that Villages in Action brings into homes using technology and online tools.

-This project combines our track record of programming performing arts activity in rural communities with the expertise and volunteer base of local social prescribing agencies to deliver an innovative real-time online video conferencing network.
-We will bring together isolated and lonely people across our communities by enabling meaningful interactions, conversations and activities.
-This will help develop their ongoing confidence and ability to engage with a wider community and generally improve their levels of wellbeing and mental health.
+This project combines our track record of programming performing arts activity in rural communities with the expertise of local social prescribing agencies to deliver an innovative real-time online video conferencing network.
+Through a series of online workshops and club sessions we are bringing together isolated individuals in our communities by enabling meaningful interactions, conversations and activities.
+We hope that this will help to develop their ongoing confidence and ability to engage with a wider community and generally improve their levels of wellbeing and mental health through creativity.

-In the second component, our partner social prescribing agencies and their volunteers will provide daily social café style ‘drop-ins’ online, providing an opportunity to engage the beneficiaries and check on their general state of wellbeing.
+In the second component, our partner social prescribing agencies and wellbeing specialists will provide weekly social café style ‘drop-ins’ online, providing an opportunity to engage the beneficiaries and check on their general state of wellbeing.